 ‘For exercise, you can’t beat building a Great Ocean Road by hand‘, exclaimed workers, as they built a stretch of the long road from Barwon Heads to Warrnambool.
 But, these were no ordinary workers, they were soldiers who had returned from the First World War, and the road they were building was not an easy one either; perhaps rightly so, it has been named the Great Ocean Road.
-Today’s Great Ocean Road extends from Torquay to Allansford and is a good 240 kilometres long.
+Today’s Great Ocean Road extends from Torquay to Allansford and is a good 240 kilometres long and is filled with self-drive tourists and buses as well.
 Featuring cliff-hugging roads set on rocky beaches to limestone structures eroded by waves set amid sandy coastal villages and resorts, the Great Ocean Road portrays the ruggedness of the Australian terrain in a great tourist setting.
 Around almost every other turn, there are sights to behold and we have covered here the important sights for a two-day trip from Melbourne, a two-day itinerary you could say.
 This trip is best enjoyed by self-drive.
-This was not our first destination in Australia as after our long layover at Singapore (opens in new tab),we waited for a day before we set off on our road trip from Melbourne.
+This was not our first destination in Australia as after our long layover at Singapore (opens in new tab), we explored Melbourne for a day before we set off on our road trip from Melbourne.

 A self-drive two-day itinerary is the best way to explore the Great Ocean Road.

 Though there are two ways to do this trip, starting from Melbourne or starting from Warrnambool, we chose the regular way, starting from Melbourne and proceeding via Torquay and touching on the major attractions in this order.
 This way is better if you are starting from Melbourne because you get a good view of the coastline and also get to stop along the major points which are on the same side of the road.